HimbeerserverDE/www/htdocs/index.md

 I also made some small web apps in the past that I'll eventually publish here.

-I use Debian, Raspberry Pi OS, OpenWrt and Artix actively, but I'd probably be able to use some other distros if I wanted to.
+I use Artix, OpenWrt, Debian and Raspberry Pi OS actively, but I'd probably be able to use some other distros if I wanted to.
 My window manager is [bspwm](https://github.com/baskerville/bspwm) with a custom setup.